alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 Code that is merged to `master` is tested again on CI.
 This is because the `master` branch may have changed since the tests last ran on the PR.
 If the tests on `master` pass, Jenkins pushes a `release_123` git tag to GitHub.

 > **WARNING**: some applications have Continuous Deployment enabled, which means the deployment process is fully automated.
 You should do any manual testing with [a temporary, branch deployment](#branch-deploy-review), before you merge.

->
-> - Check the notes in the [Release app][release] to see if Continuous Deployment is enabled.
+- Check the notes in the [Release app][release] to see if Continuous Deployment is enabled.
+- If so, after merging, you should check the Release app to see if the deployment succeeds.
+- If the latest release is not on Production within about 15 minutes, something went wrong:
-> - You should still monitor the progress of your deployment in the [Release app][release] to check it succeeds.
+  - Refer to the [Continuous Deployment Demo slides][slides] for details of the deployment process so you can pinpoint where in the pipeline it failed.
-> - You can manually deploy your change if the automation fails e.g. due to a flakey [Smokey test][smokey].
+  - You can manually deploy your change if the automation fails e.g. due to a flakey [Smokey test][smokey].

 ## Deployment